codefoster/codefoster.com/source/_posts/nthchild.md

 date: 2012-08-23
 ---

-Let&#39;s say we have the following HTML…
+Let's say we have the following HTML…

 ``` html
 <ul class="list">